-A typical research data request requires input from a number of teams across CCO:
+A typical research data request requires input from a number of teams across the organization.

-Once the completed application package is submitted, a feasibility assessment is conducted to ensure CCO has the ability to complete the request.
+Once the completed application package is submitted, a feasibility assessment is conducted to ensure we have the ability to complete the request.

 - The working group recommends the request for approval by the Data Disclosure Subcommittee.
-Once approved, the research team signs the Research Data Disclosure Agreement.
-Once the agreement is signed, CCO analysts can begin the work.
+If approved, the applicant is sent a copy of the Research Data Disclosure Agreement.
+Once the cost estimate provided earlier is signed, our analysts can begin the work.
 This may include creating a cohort for a study, extracting the data required, linking multiple datasets and quality assurance steps.

 Dialogue with the research team may be required.
-Upon completion of the data extraction and quality checks, as well as payment by the applicant, the data is disclosed in a secure manner.
+Upon completion of the data extraction and quality checks, as well as execution of the Research Data Disclosure Agreement and administrative fee payment by the applicant, the data is disclosed in a secure manner.

 How Long the Process Takes

-The time from intake to data disclosure will depend on several factors, including the completeness of the application package and the complexity of the request.
+The time from intake to data disclosure will depend on several factors, including the completeness of the application package, the complexity of the request and the number of requests currently in process.
 A fulfillment time estimate will be provided as part of the dataset creation plan.

 The complexity of a request is determined by:

 - type of data required (some datasets are more complex than others)